As last year's tragic events have crystallized the critical need for comprehensive continuity planning in every

 It doesn't take a genius to figure out that when major disasters strike, those who failed to plan are more than likely to reap the rewards of their efforts.
 But, not everyone's listening.

 Despite the events of Sept.
-11, a recent report by research firm Gartner, Inc. estimated that two out of five enterprises that experience a disaster will go out of business within five years of the event
+11, a recent report by research firm Gartner, Inc. estimated that two out of five enterprises that experience a disaster will go out of business within five years of the event and that fewer than 10% of small and midsize businesses (SMBs) have crisis management, contingency, business recovery and business resumption plans.

 "Many SMBs don't believe they will ever be affected by a disaster the magnitude of what happened on Sept.
 11," said Jim Browning, vice president and research director for Gartner.
 "But the reality is that it's the hundreds of comparatively minor vulnerabilities, such as an e-mail virus or a sustained power outage, that pose the biggest threat to derailing normal operations because of their greater likelihood of occurring," he said.